The Gauss-Manin connection and noncommutative tori: The -invariant cyclic complex

 \begin{theorem} There is an algebra map $\chi: \Lambda^\bullet \g \to \End(HP_\bullet^\g(A))$ given by

 \end{theorem}

-\begin{proof} First observe that $X \mapsto I_X$ is a linear mapping.
+\begin{proof} First notice that $X \mapsto I_X$ is a linear mapping.
 Next, we shall show that $I_X I_X$ is chain homotopic to zero.
-Observe that where $X^2$ denotes the composition of $X$ with itself.
-Thus, Next, notice that By Theorems~\ref{Theorem-CHF-TwoDerivations} and \ref{Theorem-CHF}, proving that $I_X I_X$ is continuously chain homotopic to zero.
+On $C_\bullet^\g(A)$, observe that where $X^2$ denotes the composition of $X$ with itself.
+Thus, Next, notice that By Theorems~\ref{Theorem-CHF-TwoDerivations} and \ref{Theorem-CHF}, which proves that $I_X I_X$ is continuously chain homotopic to zero.
 By the universal property of the exterior algebra, the map $\chi$ exists as asserted. \end{proof}

 There are some additional simplifications regarding the operator $L\{X,Y\}$ once we pass to $C_\bullet^{\g}(A)$.

 \begin{proposition} For $X,Y \in \g$, the operator $L\{X,Y\}$ satisfies on $C_{\bullet}^{\g}(A).$ Additionally, on $C_{\bullet}^{\g}(A).$ \end{proposition}